gliu20/midway/README.md

 # midway
 For scarsdale schools only.
-Never end you class midway through the lesson ever again.
+Never end your class midway through the lesson ever again.